psycopg/psycopg/docs/basic/install.rst

     pip install --pre psycopg[binary]

 This will install a self-contained package with all the libraries needed.
-You will need pip >= 20.3 at least: please run ``pip install -U pip`` to update it beforehand.
+You will need pip >= 20.3 at least: please run ``pip install --upgrade pip`` to update it beforehand.

 The above package should work in most situations.
 It **will not work** in some cases though: